Stop Letting Snoring and Obstructive Sleep Apnea Control Your Life! Find Relief with a SomnoGuard Oral Appliance from Ascentist Healthcare

-The oral appliance is a treatment for sleep apnea, and can be an effective treatment for snoring due to its ability to bring the jaw forward and open the airway in your throat.
+The oral appliance is a treatment for sleep apnea and can be an effective treatment for snoring due to its ability to bring the jaw forward and open the airway in your throat.

 Where can I buy an oral appliance for sleep apnea?

 “Is there a sleep apnea dental appliance near me” is a common question for sufferers of obstructive sleep apnea.
-Ascentist ENT offers an oral appliance for sleep apnea through our convenient locations in Kansas City, Missouri, Lee’s Summit, Merriam, and Kansas City, Kansas.
+Ascentist Healthcare offers an oral appliance for sleep apnea through our convenient locations in Kansas City, Missouri, Lee’s Summit, Merriam, and Kansas City, Kansas.

 To find a sleep apnea dental appliance near you, contact your local ENT.